The Impact of Solar Radiation on the Martian Upper Atmosphere: Results and Discussion

-More details on the observed clear reversal between the increase of $CO_2$ density between 3-13, June 2018 and the decrease of $O$ density for the same period is demonstrated in figure 7.
-To statistically verify this anti-correlation between $CO_2$ and $O$, the standard errors from standard deviations of mean values are computed and the error profiles are also shown in figure 7.
-It is noticed that mean errors are at least 1-order of magnitude lower than the range of day-to-day variations.
+Focussing on $CO_2$ and $O$ variation we plot only these two profiles in figure-5.
+The observed clear reversal between the increase of $CO_2$ density and the decrease of $O$ density for the same period can be noted.
+To statistically verify this anti-correlation between $CO_2$ and $O$ densities, the standard errors from standard deviations of mean values at 95\% confidence level are computed and the average error profiles are also shown in figure-5.
+It is noticed that mean standard errors are at least one order of magnitude lower than the range of the observed day-to-day variation.
+A detailed linear regression analysis has been carried out using the solar energetic H-ion bulk velocities and the solar EUV radiation fluxes as the independent variables and the densities of $CO_2$ and $O$ as dependent variables to determine various correlation coefficients and their statistical significance.
+The results of this analysis summarised in Table-1 are discussed after presenting the observed variations of the solar EUV and solar wind H-ion velocities/fluxes.